hatsyjs/hatsy/README.md

 - `defaultHandler` - A request handler to call if other handlers did not respond.

-  Issued 404 (Not Found) error by default.
+  Issues 404 (Not Found) error by default.

 - `errorHandler` - A request handler to call when error occurred.